Race Against the Machine.

 So, How To Predict How New Technologies Will Shape the Job Market?

-Today, VR serves to stream online conferences in 3D (e.g., check out Beemup in the Netherlands), create audiovisual arts, or train soldiers in the military.
+Today, VR serves to stream online conferences in 3D (for example, check out Beemup in the Netherlands), create audiovisual arts, or train soldiers in the military.
 In the times of digitization in business, further progress in VR adoption is predictable.
-As soon as one of the tech giants such as Apple or Google will produce an affordable, pocket version of the VR headset (in the range of 100 EUR/USD or less), its use will be massively adopted around the globe.
-E.g., with the purpose to:
+As soon as the tech giants such as Apple or Google will produce an affordable, pocket version of the VR headset (in the range of 100 EUR/USD or less), its use will be massively adopted around the globe.
+For instance, with the purpose to:

 - Present real estate to (foreign) buyers so that they can purchase properties online without the necessity to visit the property in person,